Tigger

-Tigger is a fictional character, an anthropomorphic stuffed tiger.
-He was originally introduced in the 1928 story collection The House at Pooh Corner, the sequel to the 1926 book Winnie-the-Pooh by A. A. Milne.
+Tigger is a fictional character in A. A. Milne's Winnie-the-Pooh books and their adaptations.
+An anthropomorphic toy tiger, he was originally introduced in the 1928-story collection The House at Pooh Corner, the sequel to the 1926 book Winnie-the-Pooh.
 Like other Pooh characters, Tigger is based on one of Christopher Robin Milne's stuffed toy animals.
-He appears in the Disney cartoon versions of Winnie the Pooh and has also appeared in his own film, The Tigger Movie (2000).
+He appears in the Disney animated versions of Winnie the Pooh and has also appeared in his own film, The Tigger Movie (2000).

-He is known for his distinctive orange and black stripes, large eyes, a long chin, a springy tail, and his love of bouncing.
+He is known for his distinctive orange colour with black stripes, large eyes, a long chin, a springy tail, and his love of bouncing.
 As he says himself, "Bouncing is what Tiggers do best."
 Tigger never refers to himself as a tiger, but as a "Tigger".
 Although he often refers to himself in the third person plural (e.g. "Tiggers don't like honey!"), he maintains that he is "the only one".